Idea

 • Is easy to start and stop at any time.

-• Is often called eLearning, online learning, web-based training, computer-based training, learning experience, mobile learning, microlearning, asynchronous digital learning, self-paced learning, self-paced course, on-demand learning, and so on but can also include things like job aids, quick reference guides, videos, in-app help, or any number of other training resources on the computer.
+• Is often called eLearning, online learning, web-based training, computer-based training, learning experience, mobile learning, microlearning, asynchronous digital learning, self-paced learning, self-paced course, on-demand learning, and so on, but it can also include things like job aids, quick reference guides, videos, in-app help, or any number of other training resources on the computer.

 • Is geared towards teaching employees how to do a job task or do it better.